-We've all heard of finicky cats.
+Everyone has heard of finicky cats.
 And some cats make clear their gustatory preferences by covering up the food bowl.
-If your cat is covering his food after eating some of it, it may be an instinctive behavior as wild felines cache their food to keep it safe from others.
-Your kitten or cat may scratch around its food bowl after eating, or even find shredded paper to cover it up.Continue to 5 of 11 below.
+If your cat is covering its food after eating some of it, it may be an instinctive behavior as wild felines cache their food to keep it safe from others.
+Your kitten or cat may scratch around its food bowl after eating or even find shredded paper to cover it up.Continue to 5 of 11 below.

 05 of 11

-Home from the grocery, and before you can say "Scat!" you catch your cat licking the plastic bags.
+You arrive home from the grocery store, and before you can say "Scat!" you catch your cat licking the plastic bags.
 If not caught in time, some cats even eat plastic.
 Kittens may chew on anything while teething and may have developed a fondness for the texture of plastic they will carry into adulthood.
 Also, the bag might just taste good to the cat.
-However, plastic can be a choking hazard or cause an intestinal obstruction, so you want to discourage it by providing safe chew toys.
+However, plastic can be a choking hazard or cause intestinal obstruction, so you want to discourage it by providing safe chew toys.

 06 of 11